 How to create a cottagecore home

 To achieve the ultimate cottagecore aesthetic, clutter is your best friend.
-You can comfortably reject throwaway culture as everything has its place with this trend.
+You can comfortably reject throwaway culture, because in this trend everything has its place.
 Whether it’s a dresser brimming with vintage china or a bedroom overgrown with houseplants, clutter is the new minimalism.

 A key aim of the cottagecore aesthetic is to bring the outside in, literally and figuratively.
 You want to create a natural and soft aesthetic that calms and inspires.
-Take inspiration from your granny’s humble abode and introduce florals into your home.
+Take a page of style inspiration out of your granny’s book and introduce florals into your home.

 Before you start, take a look at how to wallpaper like an expert.